etrusci-org/quotes/markdown/quotes.md

 - Music in the soul can be heard by the universe.

+## Leo Tolstoy

+- Everyone thinks of changing the world, but no one thinks of changing himself.

 ## Leonard Bernstein

 - Music... can name the unnameable and communicate the unknowable.